Decisions built on self-report.

 More than half of candidates embellish — and AI-written resumes, coached interviews, and fabricated histories are widening the gap between what's claimed and what's real.

-Run without a framework, reference calls are phone tag for a few polite non-answers — different questions every time, nothing comparable.
-So when the hiring manager wants confidence before the offer, there's no consistent, credible artifact to hand over, and the deal stalls.
+Without a framework, reference calls are phone tag for polite non-answers — different questions every time, nothing comparable.
+When confidence is needed before the offer, there's no consistent, credible artifact to point to.

-When a placement doesn't last, the agency pays — a free replacement search, a clawed-back fee, and a client who remembers.
-A skipped or shallow reference check is the cheapest mistake to make and the most expensive to absorb.
+For search firms it's a replacement guarantee and a clawed-back fee.
+For in-house teams it's lost productivity and a restart.
+The skipped or shallow reference check is the cheapest mistake to make and the most expensive to absorb.

 A redacted sample.
-Names, firms, and specifics are anonymized; the structure is exactly what your client receives.
+Names, firms, and specifics are anonymized; the structure is exactly what you receive for every candidate.

-Structured, behavioral reference protocols — designed properly — materially improve predictive validity over unstructured calls (Schmidt & Hunter, 1998; Sackett et al., 2022).
+Structured, behavioral reference protocols materially improve predictive validity over unstructured calls (Schmidt & Hunter, 1998; Sackett et al., 2022).
 Most reference processes don't do this.
 Ours does.

 Every call follows a standardized, psychology-backed protocol grounded in behavioral interviewing — our proprietary question set, calibrated to the role and candidate and built to surface evidence rather than opinions.
 We don't ask 'what are their strengths and weaknesses.'